Click here to ski for less than $100/day!

 Skier of undiscernible gender in yellow ski jacket hitting the slopes at Val Thorens in France on a sunny day.Even at frozen temperatures, the sun's rays burn.
 Apply sun cream as you normally would during the summer.

-If you experience fatigue, dehydration, or any other symptoms typical of altitude sickness, it's a warning sign that you need to decrease your activity and protect yourself.
-If symptoms persist, contact a local physician or visit the emergency room.
+Your body will give you subtle (and not-so-subtle) signals when it’s struggling to adjust to high altitude.
+If you experience fatigue, dehydration, dizziness, nausea, or any other symptoms typical of altitude sickness, it's a warning sign that you need to slow down and rest.

-Skier in hospital to be checked up on.Don't overexert yourself, and don't go beyond your limits!
+Skier in hospital to be checked up on after altitude sickness symptomsDon't overexert yourself, and don't go beyond your limits!

 Author